 If you or I were to run this test again, we should see the same results and same difference in views.

 Based on our results you should continue adding subtitles to your videos.

-More views means more brand awareness, and more potential sales in the future.
+More views mean more brand awareness and more potential sales in the future.